Hearst Foundation Inc

 - Initial Review: 4-6 weeks before applicants are notified of decline or next steps

-- Site Visit: All organizations moving forward will receive a site visit by a program officer before board consideration
+- Site Visit: All organisations moving forward will receive a site visit by a programme officer before board consideration

 - Board Meetings: Quarterly in March, June, September, and December